• Home

 Chris Crutcher

 T. J. Jones is determined that the Cutter All Night Mermen - the unlikeliest swim team a high school has ever seen – will succeed, but won't be easy.
 For one thing, they don't even have a pool.
-But for T. J. and his crew of misfits, the quest may be far more valuable than the reward.
+But for T. J. and his merry band of misfits, the quest itself may be far more valuable than the reward.

 Picture